brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 - the new CPOS -- like `std::ranges::begin()`{:.language-cpp} and `std::ranges::end()`{:.language-cpp} -- do the same on the library side and avoid needing the Two Step
 - the range adapters give us the kind of... mostly associated functions we want with pretty good syntax

+Even further consider:

-My [previous post]({% post_url 2019-04-13-ufcs-history %}) went through the history of language proposals in the space of a unified function call syntax, or UFCS.
+- my [previous post]({% post_url 2019-04-13-ufcs-history %}) went through the history of language proposals in the space of a unified function call syntax, or UFCS.
 It is precisely these problems that those proposals tried to solve: the variability in type author choice for opting into concepts by "just" declaring functions and being able to do so using either member or non-member functions, and wanting to have nice syntax for associated functions.
+- an [earlier post]({% post_url 2018-10-20-concepts-declarations %}) went through the difficulties in constructing certain kinds of constrained declarations.
+These difficulties result form a lack of associated types.

 ### Inheritance, Specialization, CRTP, and Functions